rishabhCMS/rishabhCMS/README.md

 ### Hi there 👋

 #### My Name is Rishabh, I am a Ph.D. candidate at The Catholic University of America.
-My resarch work is related to the Compact Muon Solenoid (CMS) at the Large Hadron Collider in Geneva, Switzerland.
+My research work is related to the Compact Muon Solenoid (CMS) at the Large Hadron Collider in Geneva, Switzerland.
 I was introduced to the field of Data Science and Machine Learning by a friend a few years back and ever since I have been learning by taking courses related to DS.

 **I am currently working on the following projects**